The world needs people who can think critically.

 With a hub of resources and access to hundreds of HSS-relevant content, the Federation helps by promoting those priorities to the federal government, policy makers, and the media — by nurturing the critical role this research and teaching plays in building an inclusive, nimble, and prosperous society.

 We do this through our advocacy, to demonstrate the relevance of our members' disciplines.
 We consult with members to prepare pre-budget submissions.
 We collect research stories and push them out via various platforms.

 We do this in our Big Thinking lecture series, where we bring leading scholars to the forefront of the national dialogue on public policy and public relevance.

-We do this through our Awards to Scholarly Publications (ASPP) program, in which we fund major research on essential topics in the humanities and social sciences.
+We do this through our Scholarly Book Awards (ASPP) program, in which we fund major research on essential topics in the humanities and social sciences.

 We do this by organizing Canada’s largest gathering of academics, the Congress of the Humanities and Social Sciences, which attracts up to 10,000 participants annually.
 We provide funding through Congress for interdisciplinary and international programming, and for graduate students.
 We pitch research presented at Congress to media to increase visibility.